La cuisine provençale

 This year, he obtained his first star.
 A Chef to taste an honest and tasty cuisine...

-5. Christophe Bacquié au Castellet
+5. Christophe Bacquié at Le Castellet

 Triple starred, Christophe Bacquié was also elected Meilleur Ouvrier de France in 2004.